mvaganov/CmdLineAsteroids/notes.md

 the logic here places the command line cursor exactly at each position in the rectangle before printing a character.

 Before moving on, let's take a moment to understand this logic.
-It seems pretty specific to the command line console, but gaining familiarity with this two dimenstional iteration will help with may other kinds of problem solving in the future.
+It seems pretty specific to the command line console, but gaining familiarity with this two dimensional iteration will help with may other kinds of problem solving in the future.

 ### scene
 show the code and running output